-In OS X, software applications do not appear in the Destinations list.
-To send sources to software applications in OS X, you must send them to the Stereo Application Input or the 16 Channel Application Input, and then configure the application to use Dante Via as the recording / input interface.
+In macOS, software applications do not appear in the Destinations list.
+To send sources to software applications in macOS, you must send them to the Stereo Application Input or the 16 Channel Application Input, and then configure the application to use Dante Via as the recording / input interface.